Introduction to WordPress

 - The appearance section deals with the layout of the website.

 - The plugins section helps to manage the plugins, either existing or new ones to be introduced.

-- Users section is used to do CRUD operation on the user.
+- Users section is used to do CRUD operations on the user.

 - Tools can be used to incorporate any external tool into a website.

 - The settings section handles content management which we have been talking about till yet.

 - The collapse section, when hit, hides the sidebar.

 4. To add themes navigate to Appearance in the dashboard and then click at themes

 Then, upon clicking at themes, you can choose to add a theme option to incorporate your desired theme ( can also be uploaded from external resources).
 After the installation of the theme, it gets applied, and now you get redirected to the new page.
 By using synonymous options, the themes could be deleted.

 5. In the same way, the desired widgets can also be added